Applies to: Office 365 for enterprises, Live@edu

-An accepted domain is any SMTP namespace for which a cloud-based email organisation sends or receives email.
+An accepted domain is any SMTP namespace for which a cloud-based e-mail organization sends or receives e-mail.

 You can use accepted domains to enable subdomains or different domains within your existing domain.

-Accepted domain functionality also makes additional domains available for additional user email addresses, which are often called proxy addresses.
-For example, if your organisation has used more than one domain for email in the past, you may want to make sure that email sent to a user at either domain is delivered to the user.
+Accepted domain functionality also makes additional domains available for additional user e-mail addresses, which are often called proxy addresses.
+For example, if your organization has used more than one domain for e-mail in the past, you may want to make sure that e-mail sent to a user at either domain is delivered to the user.
 Let's say you have a primary domain of

 contoso.edu and a legacy domain of

-contoso.edu and then create an accepted domain for
+contoso.edu, and then you create an accepted domain for

 You can set up accepted domains to support subdomains, which are also called tertiary domains.
-For example, consider an existing organisation for which the first domain enrolled is
+For example, consider an existing organization for which the first domain enrolled is

 contoso.edu.
 The administrator for